José Riveiro: Orlando Pirates

 On 25 June 2022, Riveiro was announced as the head coach of the South African suite, Orlando Pirates FC.
 He then went on to help Orlando Pirates win the 2022 MTN 8 League Cup and the 2022–23 Nedbank Cup, and secured the 2nd spot in the South African Premier Division to qualify for the CAF Champions League in his first campaign.
 Riveiro led the club to win 2023 MTN 8 Cup and went on to defend the 2023–24 Nedbank Cup against Mamelodi Sundowns.
 In 2024, he made history when he became the first coach to win the MTN 8 three times consecutively after winning the 2024 edition.

 In the 2024–25 season, he guided the club to a runner-up finish in both the South African Premiership and the Nedbank Cup.
 Additionally, he led the team to the semi-finals of the CAF Champions League, where they were narrowly defeated 3–2 on aggregate by Pyramids.

 Al Ahly

 In late May 2025, reports stated that Riveiro would become the head coach of Egyptian side Al Ahly ahead of their participation in the FIFA Club World Cup.
 On 29 May, he signed a two-year contract with the club.
 Al Ahly sacked him in August 2025 after a poor start to the season.

+AIK

+Riveiro was announced as the head coach of the Swedish club AIK in January 2026.